 The Covert Narcissist Marriage is not like other narcissistic marital dynamics.
-We don’t tend to see the flamboyant attention seeking, charisma or natural and easy charm of the typical narcissist.
+Clinicians don’t tend to see the flamboyant attention-seeking, charisma, or natural and easy charm of the typical narcissist.

-Although it is more subtle and doesn’t seek the limelight, Covert Narcissism is particularly toxic because of its preoccupation being critical, or being criticized.
+Although it is more subtle and doesn’t seek the limelight, Covert Narcissism is particularly toxic because of its preoccupation with being either critical or being criticized.

 The Covert Narcissist doesn’t telegraph their superiority.
-They are more reserved and aloof.
+They are more reserved and aloof, and deeply insecure.

-As you can see, a Covert Narcissist Marriage is often a lonely place for their partners.
+As you can imagine, a Covert Narcissist Marriage is often a lonely place for their partners.

 Covert Narcissists tend to be quiet, and self-contained, often bestowing minimal attention on their spouses.